Coca Cola’s 2018 Super Bowl Commercial Features Lesbian Couple And Other LGBT Groups

-Coca Cola’s 2018 Superbowl ad has a message and it’s diversity in terms of race, religion and sexual orientation.
+Coca Cola’s 2018 Superbowl ad has a message, and it’s diversity regarding race, religion, and sexual orientation.
 The 60-second spot, entitled, “The Wonder Of Us” prominently features members of the LGBT community.
 The commercial also showcases imagery that’s associated with LGBT identity.
-There’s an array of rainbow-colored balloons and you can see rainbows on the clothing of some of the actors in the advertisement.
+There’s an array of rainbow-colored balloons, and you can see rainbows on the clothing of some of the actors in the advertisement.

 During the ad, various actors read a voiceover.
 At one point the voiceover says “We all have different looks…and loves” as the camera pans from a woman driving a car to another woman in the passenger seat.
 The language and the framing make it pretty clear that this is a representation of a lesbian couple.
 At another point in the video, the voiceover says, “There’s a Coke for he – and she – and her – and me – and them.”
 On “and them” the camera shows a woman wearing a shirt with a rainbow-colored collar.
 “Them” is a pronoun that’s often used to refer to people who are non-binary or genderqueer.